ErinaTheDummy/SwordToShield/Gamemaster_Resources/AccursedJournal.md

 #### Boiling Blood (15)
 Your blood is constantly at a nice hot 100 degrees celcius.
-You are not harmed by this, but a creature that comes into contact with your blood takes 1d4 fire damage.
+You are not harmed by this, but a creature that comes into contact with your blood takes 1d6 fire damage.

 #### Additional Legs (16)
 You grow additional legs, increasing your walking speed by 10 feet.

 #### Marsupial Pouch (17)
-You form a small fuzzy pouch on your stomach. you may store up to 10 lbs of items within this pouch.
+You form a small fuzzy pouch on your stomach. you may store up to 20 lbs of items within this pouch.

 #### Dazzling (18)
 Magical sparkles follow you wherever you go.
 Some people find this amusing.

 #### Non-conductive (19)
 It is impossible for you to be struck by lightning from a cloud.
+And you gain resistance to lightning damage.
 The lightning bolt spell may still target you.

 #### Mandables (20)
 You grow spiderlike mandables on your face.
-You may attack a creature within 5 feet of you with them for 1d4 piercing damage and you may manipulate small objects with them.
+You may attack a creature within 5 feet of you with them for 1d6 piercing damage and you may manipulate small objects with them.